Building an Open AIBOM Standard in the Wild: Standards Development as Action Research

-A key contribution of our paper is demonstrating how the development of a complex, multi-stakeholder standard can be systematically understood through the lens of \textbf{Action Research (AR)}.
-AR is a methodology that addresses real-world problems while producing actionable knowledge~\cite{Baskerville1999, Elden1993, Ferrario2014}.
-By retrospectively framing our large-scale effort to extend SPDX and create an \AIBOM{} specification as an AR process, we provide a concrete example of how community-driven standards development can follow a disciplined, research-grounded approach in rapidly evolving domains.
+A primary contribution of this work is demonstrating how the development of a complex, multi-stakeholder standard can be systematically understood through the lens of \textbf{Action Research (AR)}.
+By retrospectively framing our effort to extend SPDX and create an \AIBOM{} specification as an AR process, we illustrate how community-driven standards development can maintain a disciplined, research-grounded approach within rapidly evolving domains.

-Although we did not initially conceive this project as AR, its conduct and outcomes closely align with AR principles.
-AR is fundamentally concerned with changing practice, with an ``explicit aim to act in the real world and change the state of practice.”
-Our goal was to create a functional, community-driven standard for AI transparency and compliance i.e., an intervention by design.
-We therefore frame our work using the canonical AR cycle~\cite{staron2020} to structure and reflect on the process.
+While not initially conceived as AR, this project’s conduct and outcomes align closely with its core principles.
+AR focuses on changing practice through real-world intervention~\cite{Baskerville1999, Elden1993, Ferrario2014}; similarly, our objective was to develop a functional, community-driven standard for AI transparency and compliance.
+We therefore adopt the canonical AR cycle~\cite{staron2020} to retrospectively structure and reflect on this process.

 Our AR framing is particularly relevant in software engineering (SE), where controlled experiments, case studies, and surveys dominate, while AR remains comparatively rare~\cite{petersen2014action}.
-Sjøberg et al.~\cite{Sjoberg2007} observe that part of the reason is a limited understanding of AR’s role in SE.
-By analyzing the \AIBOM{} specification development effort through AR lens, we offer a concrete example of its application in the wild to the software engineering body of knowledge.
+Sjøberg et al.~\cite{Sjoberg2007} attribute this rarity partly to a limited understanding of AR’s role in SE.
+By analysing the \AIBOM{} specification development via an AR lens, we contribute a concrete example of its application in the wild to the software engineering body of knowledge.